github/ai-moderator/README.md

 # AI Spam Guard

-An AI-powered GitHub Action that automatically detects and moderates spam in issues and comments using GitHub Models language models.
+An AI-powered GitHub Action that automatically detects and moderates spam in issues and comments using LLMs.

+Each new issue and comment is passed through a series of prompts: by default checking for link spam, regular spam, and AI-generated content, but you can write your own custom prompt if you've got more specific requirements.

 ## Usage

-### Basic Setup

 Add this action to your repository's workflow file (e.g., `.github/workflows/spam-guard.yml`):